...

 • People within the criminal justice system may need additional treatment services to treat drug use disorders effectively.
 However, many offenders don’t have access to the types of services they need.

-Behavioral Therapy approaches help engage clients in drug abuse treatment, providing incentives for clients to remain abstinent from drugs and alcohol.
+Behavioral therapy helps clients in drug abuse treatment.
+It offers rewards to encourage clients to stay away from drugs and alcohol.

-Behavioral Therapy approaches help engage clients in drug abuse treatment, providing incentives for clients to remain abstinent from drugs and alcohol.
+Behavioral therapy helps clients in drug abuse treatment.
+It offers rewards to encourage clients to stay away from drugs and alcohol.

-Drug abuse treatment can help many drug-using offenders change their attitudes, beliefs, and behaviors towards drug abuse, avoid relapse; and successfully remove themselves from a life of substance abuse and crime.
+Drug abuse treatment can help many offenders change their views and actions about drug use.
+It can help them avoid relapse and escape a life of substance abuse and crime.

-Many of the principles of treating drug addiction are similar for people within the criminal justice system and those in the general population.
+Many principles for treating drug addiction are similar for people in the criminal justice system and the general public.
 However, many offenders don’t have access to the types of services they need.
-Treatment that is of poor quality or is not well suited to the needs of offenders may not be effective at reducing drug use and criminal behavior.
+Poor quality treatment or treatment that does not fit the needs of offenders may not help reduce drug use and crime.

-The We Level Up rehab center network can help with inpatient therapy programs exclusively.
-Depending on the extent of secondary behavioral disorders such as addiction we can first help assess your condition and thereafter guide you to suitable treatment options.
-We do not provide outpatient and PHP services at this time.
+The We Level Up rehab center network specializes in inpatient therapy programs exclusively.
+We can help assess your condition based on any secondary issues, like addiction.
+Then, we will guide you to the right treatment options.
+We do not currently offer outpatient and PHP services.
 Call to learn more.

 Your call is private and confidential, and there is never any obligation.